syncfusion-content/maui-docs/MAUI/Range-Slider/dragbehavior.md

 # DragBehavior in .NET MAUI Range Slider (SfRangeSlider)

-This section helps to learn about thumb dragbehavior in the range slider.
+This section helps to learn about thumb drag behavior in the range slider.

 ## OnThumb